 We invite delegations to visit us for strategic fact-finding trips and knowledge-sharing.
 We also work in partnership with Essex County Council to link with international partners.
 Our professional services employees also share good practice with colleagues in partner institutions.

 Every other year, a delegation of our professional services staff visits the University of Konstanz for knowledge-sharing and networking.
 Academic staff can visit partner institutions through Erasmus+.
-In 2018 our Essex Abroad team is also hosting 50 senior staff from partner universities for a training and development week, focused on Mainstreaming Internationalisation for the New Age.

 Backed by current EU funding we are engaged in supporting capacity-building activity for institutions in other areas, including Russia, Israel and the Caucuses.
 For example, our Head of Employability has been working with a network of Georgian universities to help set up careers services.
 This type of activity is in the interests of sharing our knowledge and improving learning outcomes for other international institutions.